Have questions? We have answers!

 I use artificial and live bait.

 Taking any seasickness pill (I recommend Dramamine) the night before your trip and that morning.
 You also want to make sure you get plenty of sleep, stay well hydrated, do not consume excessive amounts of alcohol, and do not eat greasy foods the day of the trip.

 7. What type of fish do you catch?

 Here are a few of the different types: cobia, snapper, snook, tarpon, sailfish, swordfish, grouper, tilefish, mahi mahi (aka dolphin), wahoo, tuna, permit, kingfish, amberjack, barracuda, and hogfish.

 8. How do I book a charter?

-I will need your full name, phone number, email address, credit card number or check for deposit, and dates/times requested.
+Please book online using our online reservation service.
+We will need your full name, phone number, email address, credit card number or check for deposit, and dates/times requested.